uptick/react-nested-validation/README.md

 # react-nested-validation

-A toolkit for performing nested validation of React forms.
+A toolkit for performing nested validation of forms in React.
 Please find a [live demo here](https://uptick.github.io/react-nested-validation/).

 ## Rationale